Director, UNC LCCC Analytical Chemistry and Pharmacology Core (ACPC) Lab

-- Director, GLP Analytical Facility, Center for Experimental Therapeutics, School of Pharmacy and UNC Lineberger Comprehensive Cancer Center, University of North Carolina, Chapel Hill, NC, 2008 to present.
+- Director, GLP Analytical Facility, Center for Experimental Therapeutics, School of Pharmacy and UNC Lineberger Comprehensive Cancer Center, UNC-Chapel Hill, NC, 2008-present

-- Associate Professor, Division of Pharmacotherapy and Experimental Therapeutics, School of Pharmacy, University of North Carolina, Chapel Hill, NC, 2008 to present.
+- Associate Professor, Division of Pharmacotherapy and Experimental Therapeutics, School of Pharmacy, UNC-Chapel Hill, NC, 2008-present

-- Member, Molecular Therapeutics Program, Lineberger Comprehensive Cancer Center, University of North Carolina, Chapel Hill, NC, 2008 to present.
+- Member, Molecular Therapeutics Program, UNC Lineberger Comprehensive Cancer Center, UNC-Chapel Hill, NC, 2008-present

-- Member, Institute for Pharmacogenomics and Individualized Therapy, University of North Carolina, Chapel Hill, NC, 2008 to present.
+- Member, Institute for Pharmacogenomics and Individualized Therapy, UNC-Chapel Hill, NC, 2008-present

-- Member, Carolina Center of Cancer Nanotechnology Excellence, University of North Carolina, Chapel Hill, NC, 2008 to present.
+- Member, Carolina Center of Cancer Nanotechnology Excellence, UNC-Chapel Hill, NC, 2008-present

 Reach NC Profile